mariobox/Hugo-Source/content/book/ikigai.md

 Everyone will value my time extremely highly, treat me very well, I'll deliver the highest level of service and ability that I can to them, they'll honor that and use it immediately, I'll be treated with extreme respect and gratitude, I'll be extremely grateful too, we'll buy gifts for each other, I won't accept any pay from someone that they don't willingly excitedly give.

-Any simple deal can be written in one page.
+<mark>Any simple deal can be written in one page</mark>.
 If it's under $100K, on a one-off job and there's no regulations in play, then there's no excuse for a bazillion pages.

 "Sorry, I don't understand contracts.
 I only sign one page contracts that are very simple."

-Not thinking < Tactics < Strategy < Philosophy
+Not Thinking < Tactics < Strategy < Philosophy

 Repeatedly stress that they're making an investment into a durable and long-lasting asset.
 Costs get cut, assets get invested in.